Therapeutic Boarding Schools

 Therapeutic boarding schools can be an excellent option for troubled teens or troubled youth who need lighter treatment than residential treatment but still require some structure.

-Therapeutic boarding schools offer educational programs that are integrated within the therapeutic program and include specialized supervision for students with behavioral and emotional problems – from eating disorders to low self-esteem issues – as well as learning difficulties or learning disabilities – like ADHD and Asperger's – and substance abuse issues.
+Therapeutic boarding schools offer educational programs that are integrated within the therapeutic program and include specialized supervision for students with behavioral and emotional problems – from eating disorders to low self-esteem issues – as well as learning difficulties or learning disabilities – like ADHD and Asperger's.

 Often, teens transition to a therapeutic boarding school following successful residential treatment or wilderness therapy (also known as wilderness programs).
 This can help them maintain the gains they received in their prior treatment.
 Teens who are compliant in the treatment process and do not require intensive treatment are good candidates for a therapeutic boarding school.